Kate Craig: Biography

 Catherine Shand Craig was born on September 15, 1947, in Victoria, British Columbia.
 She was the third child of Sidney Osborne Craig (née Scott) and Charles Edward Craig.
 Her parents divorced in 1956.
 In 1960, her mother married Douglas Shadbolt, an architect and brother of the painter Jack Shadbolt.
-The family moved to Montreal and then to Halifax, Nova Scotia, where Craig attended Dalhousie University (1961).
+The family moved to Montreal and then to Halifax, Nova Scotia, where Craig attended Dalhousie University starting in 1961.|University of Victoria (1966–70) Craig quit her studies at Dalhousie in 1966 and began attending the University of Victoria the year after.
+Craig met the artist Eric Metcalfe at the University of Victoria, whom she married in 1969, as well as artist Dana Achtley who got her involved in the mail-art scene.

-Craig met artist Eric Metcalfe in Victoria and they married in 1969.
-They moved to Vancouver, where, along with friends and fellow artists Michael Morris, Vincent Trasov and Glenn Lewis, they bought the space that became the Western Front in the Mount Pleasant area of Vancouver.
+Craig and Metcalfe moved to Vancouver around 1971, where, along with friends and fellow artists Michael Morris, Vincent Trasov and Glenn Lewis, and composer Martin Bartlett, and architect Mo Van Nostrand, writer Henry Greenhow, they bought the space called the Knights of Pythias Lodge at 303 East 8th Ave, that became the Western Front in the Mount Pleasant area of Vancouver.
+Craig was, notably, the only female-identifying co-founder of Western Front.

 Craig and Metcalfe separated in 1973, but continued to work together on collaborative projects.
-That year, Craig met artist Hank Bull.
 As a couple they worked on projects with Metcalfe, Lewis, Patrick Ready, Margaret Dragu and many others.
 Craig established and curated the Western Front's Artist-in Residence video program from 1977 to 1993.
+In the fall of 1973, Craig met artist Hank Bull and they would begin a relationship.

+In addition to her role as the visual and performance artist, video and film maker, she designed costumes for herself and other artists which were worn in numerous performances.

-In 1980 and 1981 Craig and Bull traveled through Indonesia, India, Africa, and Europe, performing Around The World in Over 365 Days.
-Craig married Bull in 1990.
+From 1980 to 1981, Craig and Bull traveled through Indonesia, India, Africa, and Europe, performing Around The World in Over 365 Days.
+Craig married Bull in 1990 at her parents' home.
+Craig collected and kept many pieces of ephemera from her travels including cigarette boxes, stamps, and receipts.

-After retiring from her position as Curator of Media Arts at the Western Front in 1993, she spent the late 1990s preparing for a major retrospective of her work at the Vancouver Art Gallery, entitled Skin.
+Craig was passionate about her administrative and facilitative duties at Western Front, including vigilant record keeping, and believed it to be an integral part of her artistic practice.
+Even after retiring from her position as Curator of Media Arts in 1993, she kept up her involvement with the day-to-day duties at Western Front.
+Craig spent the late 1990s preparing for a major retrospective of her work at the Vancouver Art Gallery, entitled Skin.
 Craig's "idea of performance was always informed by community and based on thinking life is an art project", even at end of her life.
 She died of cancer in Storm Bay, British Columbia, in 2002.